JonelleH430/tracking-budgets/README.md

 ### Advisory

 The app is not yet deployed through heroku yet.
-I still need a bit more practice with deploying throug mongodb atlas
+I still need a bit more practice with deploying through mongodb atlas